vinhqngo5/BenchEverything/README.md

 ### 1.2.
 Core Philosophy

 *   **Experiment-centric:** Each benchmark lives in its own isolated directory under `experiments/`.
-*   **Reproducibility:** Results are tagged with configuration details (platform, compiler, flags) and a unique metadata hash.
-Builds are clean by default.
+*   **Reproducibility:** Results are tagged with configuration details (platform, compiler, flags, CPU model) and a unique metadata hash that ensures reproducible identification of benchmark runs.
 *   **Centralized Configuration:** A primary Python script (`scripts/run_benchmarks.py`), potentially driven by config files, acts as the main user interface for defining *what* to run and *how*.
 *   **Extensibility:** The structure and scripts are designed to be easily modified to add new tools, metrics, platforms, or reporting formats.